oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![See data](./images/data.png "See data")

-Congratulations, you have already encrypted your file in Object Storage and your data within Autonomous Database.
-Now you will see in the next labs the simulation of an emergency due to potential security breach and how your data can be protected in such scenario.
+Congratulations, you have encrypted your file in Object Storage and your data within Autonomous Database.
+Now you will see in the next labs the simulation of an emergency due to a potential security breach.
+We will see together how you can protect your data in such a scenario!

 ## Learn More